 - celery.
 Thinly slice it and add at the same time as the onion;

 - parsley.
 You can use parsley instead or together with the dill as the end;

 - bay leaves.
-Throw one or two bay leaves towards the end of the cooking process;
+Throw one or two bay leaves toward the end of the cooking process;

 - lentils.
-You can use red lentil instead of beans.
-I recommend rinsing a cup of dry lentils and add them to a vegan Borscht together with the cubed potatoes.
+You can use red lentils instead of beans.
+I recommend rinsing a cup of dry lentils and adding them to a vegan Borscht together with the cubed potatoes.